SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Work of Zwegers

-Theorem~\ref{ZwegersThm} gives the modular transformation properties for $\widehat{\mu}$.
-Since $R$ is non-holomorphic, this theorem, combined with the following lemma, allows us to relate suitable specializations of $\widehat{\mu}$ to weight 1/2 harmonic weak Maass forms whose shadows are linear combinations of weight 3/2 theta functions.
+\end{theorem} Theorem~\ref{ZwegersThm} gives the modular transformation properties for $\widehat{\mu}$.
+Since $R$ is non-holomorphic, this theorem, combined with the following lemma, allows us to relate suitable specializations of $\widehat{\mu}$ to weight 1/2 harmonic weak Maass forms whose shadows are linear combinations of weight 3/2 theta functions. \begin{lemma} {\text {\rm [Lemma 1.8 of \cite{Z2}]}} The function $R$ is real analytic and satisfies